lovehoperelief.com

 As Muslims, we are taught that our wealth is a test—and an opportunity.
 By giving, we purify what we have and draw closer to Allah.
 As Allah has shown mercy to us, we must show mercy to others.

 At LoveHopeRelief, we invite you to join us in this blessed journey of giving.
-Let your charity be a means of barakah (blessing), rahmah (mercy), and lasting impact in the lives of those who need it most.
+Let your sadaqah be a means of barakah (blessing), rahmah (mercy), and lasting impact in the lives of those who need it most.

 Ways to Give: